 All three Elizabethton elementary schools benefit from the CEP.
-Read more about the program here.
+Read more about the program on the USDA webpage.

 Breakfast in the Classroom

-Elementary schools will have free breakfast in the classroom beginning in the 2016-17 school year.
+Elementary schools will have breakfast in the classroom free of charge for the 2017-18 school year.
 All students at East Side, Harold McCormick and West Side will eat in the classroom.
 Please encourage your child to eat a healthy breakfast at school in order to focus better in class.